 The Royal Black Institution

-The new purpose-built museum and visitor centre opened in early October 2015.
+The new purpose-built museum and visitor centre officially opened in March 2016.

 Following many years of lobbying, funding was secured to create a permanent museum adjacent to the Apprentice Boys Memorial Hall.